 Using a plasma saw can make portal hole cutting quick, but it has its drawbacks.
 Fortunately there is a cost-effective alternative that is safer, and will get the job done: a nibbler.

-Great news for those that want to install portals but have built in cages!
-It can be done with a nibbler and some metal tapping tools.
+Great news for those who want to install portals but have built-in cages!
+Poartalizing can be done with a nibbler and some metal tapping tools.
 Read on to learn how…

 Watch the video on using a nibbler: